AG7GN/nexus-utilities/README.md

 ## Test Piano script

 `test-piano.sh` allows you to test the operation of your `pianoX.sh` script by simulating what the [check-piano.sh](#check-piano-script) does when the Pi starts.
 Set the piano switches as desired, then open a Terminal and run `test-piano.sh`.
 The script will tell you which script will run based on which switch levers are down.
 It will not actually run the `pianoX.sh` script.

+## Direwolf and pat gui

+`dw_pat_gui.sh` provides a GUI to configure the Direwolf TNC and [pat](https://getpat.io/) to make a functional Winlink email client on Hampi.
+It also provides a monitor window that shows messages from both Direwolf and pat.

 ## TNC Script